More about: 12 Best Flamenco shows in Madrid

 10. Flamenco show at La Cueva de Lola

-This flamenco show at La Cueva de Lola takes place in a restaurant in the popular La Latina neighbourhood, so you can book just the ticket for the show or add dinner or drinks.
-The flamenco troupe is made up of four to six internationally renowned artists, and improvisation plays a big part in the show.
+This flamenco show at La Cueva de Lola takes place in a restaurant in the popular La Latina neighbourhood, so you can book just the ticket for the show or also dinner or drinks.
+The flamenco troupe is made up of a group of four to six internationally renowned artists, and improvisation plays a big part in the show.

 Once you have booked online for the day and time you want, you will be sent a voucher that you can present at the entrance to the venue to access the show.